bloominstituteoftechnology/Sorting/notes.md

             list_length += 1
         return list_length

 Now, how do we make this into a Big-O of `O(1)`, which is way more efficient?
-We could track whenever there's an addition or removal in regards to the array.
+To optimize the previous array, we could track whenever there's an addition or removal in regards to the array.
+This is called **Amortization**.
+Amortization is where you store a counter inside--storing metadata.

     def getLengthOfList(l):
         return len(l)